Dubrovnik Restaurant

 3. It’s expensive.
 As it’s becoming so popular with tourists, prices are rapidly rising.
 Walking the walls for €35 each is ridiculously overpriced but we’re all still lining up to pay it.
 It’s not crazily expensive compared to some places for food and accommodation but noticeably more than Montenegro.

-Thank you so much for reading our guide to Dubrovnik with little kids.
-I hope we’ve helped you plan your trip.
+Thank you so much for reading our guide to Dubrovnik with kids.
+I hope we’ve helped you plan your next adventure.

 Happy Exploring,